AARC and Moodle

 Time for your second activity, and your first tutorial.
 Log in to Moodle and click on the TOR course, then go into the Part 1 folder.

-- Find the Fall 2014 forum, and respond to the question about your upcoming courses.
+- Find the Spring 2015 forum, and respond to the question about your upcoming courses.
 Feel free to reply to your peers' posts or create a new message.
 If you have a question about posting, check out Moodle 101 or contact the GSLIS Tech Lab for help.